-14 Foods Nutritionists Would Never Eat on Thanksgiving
+14 Foods Nutritionists Try To Avoid Eating on Thanksgiving

-We asked nutrition pros about the dishes and desserts they won’t let pass their lips during this year’s holiday feast.
+We asked nutrition pros about the dishes and desserts they tend to steer clear of during this traditional holiday feast.

 Do you really have to be wary on Thanksgiving?

 Thanksgiving is one of the days people feel it’s OK to unbuckle their belts and be indulgent.
 The holiday meal is full of delicious dishes and hey, it’s only once a year.
-However, eating all that food over a few hours can lead to bloating and even weight gain.
-“Holidays are tricky because there is temptation everywhere,” says Chanel Kenner, a nutritionist.
-Find out what foods nutritionists would never eat on turkey day.
+However, eating all that food over a few hours can lead to bloating and may make you feel not-so-great.
+“Holidays are tricky because there is temptation everywhere,” says Chanel Kenner, a nutritionist in Los Angeles Find out what foods nutritionists say they generally try to avoid eating on turkey day.

 “Skip stuffing and load up on other veggie-based dishes instead,” says Cowell.
-Prepackaged stuffings often contain partially hydrogenated oil, a primary source of unhealthy trans fats.
+Prepackaged stuffings often contain ingredients you may want to avoid.
 “Store-bought stuffing is loaded with salt and chemicals,” says Georgette Schwartz, a holistic nutritionist at Integrative Acupuncture in Delray Beach, Florida.
-If you must have stuffing, make your own.
+If you want stuffing, try to make your own.
 Swap out white bread or cornbread for whole-grain bread.
 Add fresh or dried fruits like cranberries, pears, or apples and sautéed vegetables such as celery, carrots, mushrooms, or onions.
 “Apples are full of vitamins and minerals, contain disease-fighting antioxidants, and are packed with dietary fiber which will help keep you feeling full and satisfied,” says Jenna Appel, MS, RD, of Appel Nutrition.
 Learn how to recover from a Thanksgiving binge.

 “I’m skipping cornbread on Thanksgiving because it’s available any old time,” says Jill Weisenberger, MS, RDN, author of The Overworked Person’s Guide to Better Nutrition.
 This small square typically contains milk or buttermilk and eggs, with some versions having added sugar or bacon.
-Add a pat of butter and you pile on more calories and fat.
+Add a pat of butter and you pile on more calories and saturated fat.
 “If a lighter version isn’t offered at your Thanksgiving dinner, practice good portion control.
 This food is easy to overeat,” says Appel.
-Just avoid using a store-bought mix.
-“A mix usually contains way too much added sugar and a lot of unnecessary artificial additives and preservatives,” says Liza Baker, an Integrative Nutrition Health Coach, chef and author of an e-book on Thanksgiving menus.
-“To make cornbread a little healthier, I replace milk with almond milk, sugar with stevia or monk fruit, and all-purpose flour with cassava, tigernut, or coconut flour which are healthier alternatives,” says Kenner.
-Check out 15 Thanksgiving foods ranked from best to worst for your weight.
+Also try to avoid using a store-bought mix.
+“A mix usually contains way too much added sugar and a lot of unnecessary artificial additives and preservatives,” says Liza Baker, an integrative nutrition health coach, chef and author of an e-book on Thanksgiving menus.
+“To make cornbread a little healthier, I replace milk with almond milk, sugar with stevia or monk fruit, and all-purpose flour with cassava, tigernut, or coconut flour, which are healthier alternatives,” says Kenner.

 Green bean casserole

 Pecans on their own are a good source of fiber, manganese (an essential mineral that helps with blood clotting and helps form bones), and healthy unsaturated fats which can reduce your LDL (bad cholesterol) and raise your HDL (good cholesterol).
 In a pie, however, the nuts are mixed with sugar (sometimes more than one kind, such as brown, white, maple syrup, or corn syrup), eggs, and butter or shortening.
-That gives it tons of calories, and you haven’t even topped it with ice cream or a dollop of whipped cream yet.
 If you’re making this pie, go for less sugary ingredients, less butter, and fewer pecans.
 “Pecan pie can be made so much healthier than traditional recipes,” says Cowell.
 “Using whole eggs is a nutrient-dense, healthier option.
 Choose more nutritious sweeteners like maple syrup.
 Ditch the refined flour crust for almond flour.”
 Top it with a light frozen yogurt or ice cream if you want it a la mode.

 Mac and cheese

-“Potatoes are so healthy, packed with B vitamins and potatoes,” says Seattle-based nutrition expert Ginger Hultin, RD, a spokesperson for the Academy of Nutrition and Dietetics.
+“Potatoes are so healthy, packed with B vitamins,” says Seattle-based nutrition expert Ginger Hultin, RD, a spokesperson for the Academy of Nutrition and Dietetics.
 “They deserve a spot on the table.”
-But, these potatoes gain calories when peeled and mixed with butter, cream or milk, and topped with gravy.
 Hultin suggests passing on the butter, cream, and sour cream.
 “Use olive oil, garlic, and herbs instead to create flavorful potatoes.”
-Appel suggests blending cauliflower with the potatoes to get a buttery flavor with fewer carbs.
+Appel suggests blending cauliflower with the potatoes to get a buttery flavor with fewer carbs, if that is one of your nutrition goals.
 “Whip potatoes with Greek yogurt or low-fat sour cream to keep the creamy consistency, but lower the fat content,” says Appel.
-Don’t miss mouthwatering Thanksgiving side dishes.
+(Here are the 16 low-carb mistakes you should never make.)

 Canned cranberry sauce

-This sickly-sweet variation on the fruit salad manages to negate nearly all of the health benefits: “I have yet to see a version of this that doesn’t include highly processed ingredients,” says Baker.
+This is a super-sweet variation on the usually healthy fruit salad: “I have yet to see a version of this that doesn’t include highly processed ingredients,” says Baker.
 Recipes often contain mini marshmallows, powdered sugar, and a whipped topping.
 “Swap it out for a basic fruit salad,” says Baker.
 Use real fruit with a flavored simple syrup if it needs some sweetening, she says.
 Bring equal amounts of cane sugar and water to a boil, then take it off the heat.
 Add some fresh or dry herbs (basil, mint), spices (cinnamon stick, cardamom pods, vanilla bean), or orange or lemon citrus peel and let it come to room temperature.
 Strain out the seasoning and gently mix with the fruit.
 Kenner suggests a mixed-berry fruit salad using blueberries, blackberries, and strawberries.
 “The benefits of sticking with berries is that they’re low-glycemic/low-sugar fruits that are packed with antioxidants and are a good source of fiber.
 So not only are they naturally sweet and delicious, they’re really good for you.”
 Squeeze some fresh lemon juice over the salad to keep it fresh longer, she says.

-This Thanksgiving favorite may feature fruit, but thanks to its sugary filling and buttery crust, one slice of store-bought apple pie has more calories than a plate of turkey breast with gravy, corn on the cob, and a glass of red wine—and that’s not counting the calories from the vanilla ice cream on top.
-“An apple a does keep the doctor away,” says Brill.
+This Thanksgiving favorite may feature fruit, but thanks to its sugary filling and buttery crust, one slice of store-bought apple pie may have more calories than a plate of turkey breast with gravy, corn on the cob, and a glass of red wine—and that’s not counting the calories from the vanilla ice cream on top.
+“An apple a day does keep the doctor away,” says Brill.
 “But not if it’s cooked with gobs of sugar and saturated fat.”
 Instead, make the pie from scratch at home, says Baker.
 “Use the minimum amount of sugar you can, and use a form of sugar that is closer to the whole food side of the spectrum—maple syrup, honey, brown sugar, or sucanat.
 That way you’re getting some nutrition (mostly in the form of minerals) along with the calories,” says Baker.
 “The crust is also healthier if made at home using at least partly whole wheat flour and butter, lard, or coconut oil in place of hydrogenated oils/shortening.”
 Top with frozen yogurt, adds Brill.
 “Spending the time to make a homemade apple pie will make your house smell delicious, and more importantly, will reduce the fat and increase the fiber content,” says Appel.
-Find out the best place to go apple picking in every state.
+(Here are some of the health benefits of apples.)

 Corn helps promote your digestive health by giving you filling fiber; it can also help keep your blood sugar levels steady.
 But the creamed version packs too many calories, says Baker.
 Some recipes include sugar, heavy cream, and even bacon grease.
 “Corn is a plant food that is already high in natural sugar.
 Why not let its own delicious flavor shine?” says Baker.
 “Start with fresh or frozen corn (canned may have an off flavor), boil or steam briefly, then add a small amount of butter (optional), a pinch of thyme or tarragon, salt, and pepper.”
 Less is more when it comes to corn.
 Kenner suggests baking or grilling it with some avocado oil, salt, and pepper.
 “The more we add sauces and processed ingredients to food, the more we move away from the taste of that actual food, and it makes it much easier to overeat,” says Kenner.
 “I encourage people to get back to tasting food in its pure form, and merely enhancing natural flavors with herbs and spices as often as possible.”
-Next, find out the 15 tricks for keeping your sanity if you’re hosting Thanksgiving this year.
+(Here are 29 simple habits that help relieve holiday stress and anxiety.)